brandoncc/butler.nvim/README.md

 `start_servers()` will be called with the commands from your json config that match the current working directory.
 The list will contain the full command table for each, not just the `command.cmd` strings.

+The function that gets passed to `:new()` returns a copy of the butler config when called.

 ### Optional API